 Every copy ordered through this website is signed by the author!

 The cover price for this 226-page book is $17.99, plus 6% sales tax ($1.08) if you live in PA).
 Shipping is FREE by Media Mail (U.S. orders only).
 Order one for yourself, and more for gifts.
-(Books are shipping every day, so order now and get it on your winter reading list.)
+(Books are shipping every day, so order now and get it on your summer reading list.)

 Or, if you'd like to send a check, email me for an address where you can send it.

 is a book about growing up in rural America.
 It’s a book about using guns responsibly, about hunting ethics and battling against hunter stereotypes, about conservation and hunting philosophy.
 It’s about how to think about hunting.
 The target audience is hunters, but non-hunters will see that hunters aren’t the bloodthirsty exterminators some people think they are.
 Everyone will gain a better understanding of what hunters really are, why hunters love hunting, and the role hunters must play if wildlife is to thrive in the future.

 Growing Up With Guns is about the hunter’s role as predator and conservationist, plus a few personal recollections told with humor, and thoughtful opinions about hunting in today’s world.
 50 chapters in four sections cover: